thofma/Hecke.jl/docs/src/orders/orders.md

-# (Absolute) Orders
+# Orders
 ```@meta
 CurrentModule = Hecke
 ```

-Orders, ie. unitary subrings that are free $Z$-modules of rank equal to the degree of the number field, are at the core of the arithmetic of number fields.
-In Hecke, orders are always represented using the module structure, be it the $Z$-module structure for orders in absolute fields, of the structure as a module over the maximal order of the base field in the case of relative extensions.
+Orders, that is, unitary subrings that are free $\mathbf{Z}$-modules of rank equal to the degree of the number field, are at the core of the arithmetic of number fields.
+In Hecke, orders are always represented using the module structure, be it the $\mathbf{Z}$-module structure for orders of absolute numbers fields, or the structure as a module over the maximal order of the base field in the case of relative number fields.
-In this chapter we mainly deal with orders in absolute fields.
+In this chapter we mainly deal with orders of absolute fields.
 However, many functions apply in same way to relative extensions.
 There are more general definitions of orders in number fields available, but those are (currently) not implemented in Hecke.

-Among all orders in a fixed field, there is a unique maximal one, called the maximal order, or ring of integers of the field.
+Among all orders in a fixed field, there is a unique maximal order, called the *maximal order*, or *ring of integers* of the number field.
 It is well known that this is the only order that is a Dedekind domain, hence has a rich ideal structure as well.
-The maximal order is also the integral closure of $Z$ in the number field and can also be interpreted as a normalisation of any other order.
+The maximal order is also the integral closure of $\mathbf{Z}$ in the number field and can also be interpreted as a normalization of any other order.

 ## Creation and basic properties